0install/docs/docs/details/cli.md

 <tr>
   <td><a href='#select'><nobr><code>select</code></nobr></a></td>
   <td>Selects a version of the program identified by URI, and compatible versions of all of its dependencies.
-<br/>Returns an exit status of zero if it selected a set of versions, and a status of 1 if it could not find a consistent set.</td>
+<br/>Returns an exit status of <code>0</code> if it selected a set of versions, and a status of <code>1</code> if it could not find a consistent set.</td>
 </tr>
 <tr>
   <td><a href='#download'><nobr><code>download</code></nobr></a></td>
-  <td>Behaves similarly to &#39;0install select&#39;, except that it also downloads the selected versions if they are not already cached.
+  <td>Behaves similarly to <code>0install select</code>, except that it also downloads the selected versions if they are not already cached.
-<br/>Returns an exit status of 0 if it selected a suitable set of versions and they are now all downloaded and in the cache; returns a status of 1 otherwise.</td>
+<br/>Returns an exit status of <code>0</code> if it selected a suitable set of versions and they are now all downloaded and in the cache; returns a status of <code>1</code> otherwise.</td>
 </tr>
 <tr>
   <td><a href='#update'><nobr><code>update</code></nobr></a></td>
   <td>Checks for updates to the program and download them if found.
-<br/>This is similar to &#39;0install download --refresh&#39;, except that it prints information about whether any changes were found.</td>
+<br/>This is similar to <code>0install download --refresh</code>, except that it prints information about whether any changes were found.</td>
 </tr>
 <tr>
   <td><a href='#run'><nobr><code>run</code></nobr></a></td>
-  <td>Behaves similarly to &#39;0install download&#39;, except that it also runs the program after ensuring it is in the cache.
+  <td>Behaves similarly to <code>0install download</code>, except that it also runs the program after ensuring it is in the cache.
-<br/>Returns an exit status of 1 if the download step failed.
+<br/>Returns an exit status of <code>1</code> if the download step failed.
 Otherwise, the exit status will be the exit status of the program being run.</td>
 </tr>
 <tr>
   <td><a href='#import'><nobr><code>import</code></nobr></a></td>